 Sarah Alvis, BSN RN is a registered nurse with 6 years of nursing experience.
 She graduated with her Bachelor of Science in nursing in 2016 and has worked in the NICU at Baylor Scott and White and Emergency Department at Boston Children’s Hospital.
 She is Laser and IPL safety certified.
 In her free time, Sarah enjoys hiking, pilates, and taking her Boxer, Pike, on walks around Boston.

-Jordan recently graduated from Saint James School of Medicine with her MD.
-She was involved in her school’s Red Cross program.
-Jordan is working at the practice until she begins residency, both as an assistant and as our acne research fellow.
+Jordan recently graduated from Saint James School of Medicine with a Doctor of Medicine (MD).
+While in medical school, she was heavily involved in her school’s Red Cross program.
+Jordan is both our acne research fellow and a senior clinical coordinator, where she assists with acne research under the supervision of Dr. Graber and leads the team of clinical assistants.
+She is working at the practice until she begins residency.
 When she is not working, she enjoys playing tennis and spending time with friends and family.

 Our team is comprised of caring, kind Certified Dermatology Technicians who strive to provide compassionate, professional health care and customer service.